‘We are calm and ready’: Woman runs bomb shelter in Kyiv - NewsBreak

 “I never expected to be a bomb shelter organizer,” she said.

 After hearing sirens one day, Golovkova went to a basement that was acting as a shelter.
 But then, she saw nothing was ready there.
-It was just walls, a floor and one exit.Russia pummels Ukraine’s No. 2 city and convoy nears Kyiv
+It was just walls, a floor and one exit.Russia-Ukraine conflict: Watch NewsNation’s live on-air coverage

 So she decided to make the empty space a bomb shelter to protect herself and others.